-In November, the Maurer Foundation’s breast health educators launched a unique ongoing partnership with the Molloy College nursing program—an exciting new relationship that will allow us to share life-saving information about breast cancer prevention and early detection, while bolstering our own educational programs with epidemiological analysis.
+In November, the Maurer Foundation’s breast health educators launched a unique ongoing partnership with the Molloy College nursing program—an exciting new relationship that will allow us to share life-saving information about breast cancer prevention and early detection, while bolstering our own educational programs with The study, assessment, and analysis of public health concerns in a given population; the tracking of patterns and effects of diseases. analysis.

 On November 4th, our Program Manager presented a modified version of our training program to seven nursing students and 13 registered nurses who are pursuing their BSN at Molloy.
 The following month, the students hosted a health fair in Molloy’s Public Square.
 These nurses-to-be shared vital information about breast health with nearly 200 students and faculty members, including details on how to perform breast self-exams and reduce risk factors for breast cancer.